Learning Support - Edit

 The SEN Unit offers targeted individual work and social support, particularly at less structured times of the day.
 Interventions are offered using the Assess-Plan-Do-Review model.
 Students are provided with continuous access to the dedicated suite of rooms in accordance with their sensory needs.

-Authority and statutory guidelines govern much of how we monitor, support and review students with an EHCP (Education, Health and Care Plan), but in addition to these, at Caroline Chisholm School we operate a target system of short-term and achievable objectives, as well as on-going reviews and if required an adaptation of support.
+Authority and statutory guidelines govern much of how we monitor, support and review students with an EHCP (Education, Health and Care Plan).

 We have a very personalised methodology at Caroline Chisholm and plan our support very carefully to provide the right balance between hands-on assistance and developing independence.
 We approach every query and issue individually, working with parents and other agencies to make sure students have access to the mainstream curriculum, whilst remaining happy and positive.